rosskarchner/socratic/readme.md

 A Python Client for Socrata
 ======================

 Socrata-python is dead (or, at least "deprecated").
 Long live socratic.

+We are _starting_ with a fork of that deprecated codebase, but it will evolve in ways that break backward compatability.
+This will NOT be a drop-in replacement for socrata-python!

 Thanks to Aiden Scandella and Socrata for getting it this far!